alexandrakapa/Image_and_Video_analysis/README.md

+### Image and Video analysis c
-### Repository for group projects of Image and Video analysis course in Ntua ECE 2020-2021
+Repository for group projects of Image and Video analysis course in Ntua ECE 2020-2021.

+* 1st project:\
+We were asked to implement an image pyramid and compute the entropy and SNR of the original and reconstructed images.

+* 2nd project:\
+We were asked to implement Harris and Shi-Tomasi corner detectors and then use Lucas-Kanade algorithm in order to compute the optical flow.

+* 3rd project:\
+We experimented with a classification problem using several CNN models (LeNet, AlexNet and VGG) ant tuning its parameters.
+We also experimented using early stoping, dropout, data augmentation etc

 Our Team :